The Tibetan Ephemeris, Calendar, and Almanac

 The third inclusive calendar feature is the moon’s constellation.
 This does not refer to the moon’s actual position at the dawn of a lunar date, as calculated by the five planets’ techniques, but rather to its successive associated constellation.
 For any particular lunar date, this is the constellation position the moon would have at the beginning of the lunar weekday occurring at the dawn of that date, according to which that date was assigned its day of the week.

 Lastly, there are eleven action periods, derived by dividing the thirty lunar dates in a rather unsymmetrical manner.
 There is no need to give the details here.
-Each of the eleven action periods has a specific name and likewise, some are less favorable than others are for certain activities.
+Each of the eleven action periods has a specific name and likewise, some are less favourable than others for certain activities.

 Special Dates in the Tibetan Calendar